 B11CF:12 Passenger Frontal Airbag Canister Vent Circuit Short to Battery

 B11CF:13 Passenger Frontal Airbag Canister Vent Circuit Open

 B11CF:1A Passenger Frontal Airbag Canister Vent Circuit Resistance Below Threshold

-Labor: 1.0The cost of diagnosing the B11CF MERCURY code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B11CF MERCURY code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON

 |What is B11CF MERCURY code meaning?The Restraint Control Module (RCM) analyzes the deployment loop resistance to determine if a fault exists.
 The value displayed in the PID is the deployment loop resistance measured by the RCM.
 If the value displayed is lower or higher than the desired range, the RCM can set a Diagnostic Trouble Code (DTC).
 As the deployment loop resistance drifts farther outside the desired range, the chance for a DTC increases.
 Small variations in resistance can occur due to the effect of road vibrations on terminal fit.
 Crimps and terminals can be affected by stress and harness movement and can cause an increase in resistance due to wire strain.
 These variables can result in an intermittent fault.
 For this reason, the test requires the PID value to be within the desired range before the fault is considered repaired, regardless if the module is reporting an on-demand DTC at the time of diagnosis.
 The OBDII code is set when the RCM senses an open or short to ground or voltage on either passenger airbag canister vent circuit for more than 6 seconds.